m-voit/concepts-of-programming-languages/study-project/paper.md

 JavaScript is a dynamic and weakly typed programming language, that also features duck-typing.
 Because the language is weakly typed, types are implicitly cast depending on the used operation.
-Furthermore, the dynamic typing allows for types to change their type at runtime, when their assigned value changes.
+Furthermore, the dynamic typing allows for types to change their type at runtime, when their assigned value changes [moz05].

 In the context of functional programming, the dynamic and weakly typing of JavaScript allows for writing easily reusable functions.
-This is especially useful for higher order functions and function composition, because there is no need to do type casts or simulating `any` types.
+This is especially useful for higher order functions and function composition, because there is no need to do frequent type casts or using `any` types.

 ```javascript
 text = "Hello World!"; // Type of text is string.